 This indicator will enable the provincial authorities to gauge the extent to which water resources are being managed for the good of development or otherwise.

-From a baseline figure of R900m in 2012, the value should decrease to R600m in 2020 and to R300m in 2030.
+From a baseline figure of R3.826billion in 2015, the targets for 2020 and 2030 are to be determined.